 Squared flowerbed Neotropical succulents (living in South and Central America) of medium and big size

 Rectangular flowerbed Paleotropical succulents (living in continental Africa, Madagascar and Canary Islands)

-Left bench In this bench there are succulents of small and medium size that store water in leaves.
+Left bench In this bench there are succulents of small and medium size which store water in leaves.
 In a part of this bench there are plants with growth anomaly, the so called “monstrous form”.

-Right bench In this bench there are succulents of small and medium size that store water in stems.
+Right bench In this bench there are succulents of small and medium size which store water in stems.
 A part of the bench is dedicated to phenomenon of the convergent evolution: different species, living in similar environments, can be very similar because the natural selection can facilitate similar phenotypes.
 This phenomenon is observed in numerous species but the most striking example is the convergent evolution of cacti and euphorbias.

-Next to the left bench there is Welwitschia mirabilis J.D.
+Next to the “left bench” there is Welwitschia mirabilis J.D.
 Hooker, a very particular plant with unusual morphology and systematic position, normally exposed with succulents.
 Even if living in deserts, Welwitschia mirabilis doesn’t bear any of the typical adaptations of succulents.
 It has a short woody stem from which two opposite leaves grows in length throughout the entire life of the plant.
 In adult plants the leaves can reach the length of 3 m with the ends dried and shredded.
 From the stem a long root extends to a depth roughly equal to the span of the living leaves.
-In wild, Welwitschia leaves only in SW Africaand Angola, in particular, it leaves in the desertic area next to the Atlantic Ocean, the Namib desert
+In wild, Welwitschia leaves only in SW Africaand Angola, in particular, it leaves in the desertic area next to the Atlantic Ocean, the Namib desert.